steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 end
 ```

-## Solution
+## Testing strategy

 In order to solve this testing issue, let's look at testing this function by moving it to another class.

-The first thing you should notice, is that the user story mentions the idea of a `Statement` this is a missing domain concept in our system.
+The first thing you should notice, is that the user story mentions the idea of a `Statement`.
+This is a missing domain concept in our system.

-It would provide a great place to hang the filtering logic, we have just wrote.
-Once we move the `statement_balance` method onto that new class, the method will be public, allowing us to test it more easily.
+Creating a class for the statement concept would provide a more logical place to hang code related to it.
+With the new class created, we can move the `:sum` logic to it.
+The method will be public, allowing us to test it more easily.

-The first step here is to not misapply the DRY Principle and separate to two unrelated filtering operations from the code.
-Notice that `:sum` and
+The first step in the move method refactoring, is to not [misapply the DRY Principle](/posts/dont-repeat-yourself-is-misunderstood/) and separate the two unrelated filtering operations from the code.
+Notice that `:sum` and `:sum_statement` are separate, and neither contain conditions.

 ```ruby
 class Account